-MapTiler Desktop is capable of reading images in non-8-bit formats but sometimes default settings are not right.
+MapTiler Engine is capable of reading images in non-8-bit formats but sometimes default settings are not right.
 You might need to tweak the data scale values for output color bands to achieve desired visual results.

 This article will show you how to set custom data scale values and choose the output bands order.